 - Refining Resources: Killing an animal provides raw skins and meat.
 Meat (alongside fish) can be placed in a meat drying rack to turn it into dried meat/cured fish, which lasts far longer than regular meat and fish and is the only long-lasting food you'll have at the start of the game.
 Raw skins, meanwhile, need to be put on a skins drying rack in order to make dried skins that are needed to produce more advanced types of clothing.

 - Rhino Rampage: Woolly rhinos are among the herbivores encountered in the game, and one of the most dangerous creatures to hunt.
 The same applies to a different rhinoceros species in the game that is a more distant relative, Elasmotherium (a rhinoceros with a horn on its forehead instead of its nose).
 Like all megafauna, though, they become extinct at the start of the Copper Age.

 - Shown Their Work: The tools and structures available to the players are meticulously crafted to look exactly like what you would expect of not just the time period, but also of the region the game takes place.
 This is especially true of the religious statues and structures which are all European in origin, but the designs on them narrow it down to the Northern most European cultures, AKA the Nordic peoples.

 - So Last Season: Each set of tools you create is woefully outclassed by the next tier of equipment that can be researched, so you'll want to remove it ASAP to avoid cluttering storage.
 Of course, it's always valuable to a trader, so a good strategy is to keep old tools until a trader arrives, then sell them for more valuable goods.

 - Tech Tree: A fairly simplistic one exists, where you can spend knowledge to unlock new technologies.
-For example, research 'Wolf Husbandry' allows you to begin taming wolves to get dogs.
+For example, research 'Dog Domestication' allows you to begin taming wolves to get dogs.